lukehinds/gotroot.github.io/_posts/2016-04-21-building-openvswitch-2-50-on-centos7.md

 bigimg: /img/path.jpg
 ---

-Set to SElinux to Permissive (obvioulsy this is only for a test machine, if you're doing anything in product, leave it enforcing and use the OVS in the CentOS openstack repos)
+Set to SElinux to Permissive (obviously this is only for a test machine, if you're doing anything in production	, leave it enforcing and use the OVS in the CentOS openstack repos)

 ~~~
 sudo setenforce Permissive